AhmedThahir/uni-notes/docs/Management/Management/03_Meetings.md

 # Meetings

-## General Guidelines
+## Before Meeting

-### Time-boxing

-Every thing should be assigned a particular max-duration

-If time gets over, go ahead with the best solution possible rather than wasting more time trying to obtain the “perfect” solution

-### Clear goal & agendas
+- [ ] Is this meeting necessary?
+- [ ] If yes, is this meeting productive? cost of meeting

-If you don’t know why exactly you are having a meeting, you shouldn’t be having it
+- [ ] Meeting agenda: If you don’t know why exactly you are having a meeting, you shouldn’t be having it

-### Involved participants
+	- [ ] Objective
+	- [ ] Context
+	- [ ] Topics
+	- [ ] Time-boxing: Every thing should be assigned a particular max-duration
+- [ ] Who all should be there?
 If someone does not need to be there, don’t force them to attend

-### Brief
+- [ ] Brief Creation
 	1. Presenting person should create a detailed document
 	   - Forces presenter to deeply think and clearly present all information
 	   - Forces participants to be aware of everything and avoid silly doubts
 	2. Everyone should spend 5 minutes reading at start of meeting
 	   - Saves participants time outside of meeting to read brief
 	   - Technique used in Amazon

+## During Meeting

+- [ ] Reading brief
+- [ ] If time gets over, go ahead with the best solution possible rather than wasting more time trying to obtain the “perfect” solution

+## After Meeting

+- [ ] Meeting Summary: Action items for each person

 ## Brainstorming